SPARQL-Anything/fxbgp/EXPERIMENTS.md

 The bgp is not satisfiable.

-The bgp has 4 number of triples
+The bgp has 4 triples
 ```
 ?q ?r ?o
 ?x ?y ?z